November 30th 2005 -

 The Trek has officially begun.
 We left on Sunday morning after breakfast with our family.
 We drove south to Malibu State Creek Park.
 This is the place where

-they filmed the TV series M*A*S*H. This is our favorite show to watch on DVD.
-On our first day here we hiked about two and a half miles back to where they
+they filmed the TV series M*A*S*H. This is our favorite show to watch on DVD and we fall asleep to it [pretty much every night.
+On our first day here we rode our

 One of the days we spent in Simi Valley we went to the Ronald Reagan Presidential Library.
 We were hoping to get to see Air Force One on display, but they